A baby step-giant step roadmap algorithm for general algebraic sets: Appendix: computing the limit of bounded points and curve segments

 If $m=1$, the computation of a gcd takes $(d+1)^{c}$ operations in the domain $\D$, for some universal constant $c > 0$, using the complexity analysis of \cite[Algorithm 8.22 (Extended Signed Subresultant)]{BPRbook2} and \cite[Algorithm 10.13 (Sign Determination)]{BPRbook2}.

-If $m>1$, let $t=(t',u)$, and we suppose by induction hypothesis that the complexity of arithmetic operations in $\D[t']$ is $(d+1)^{c(m-1)}$ arithmetic operations in the ordered domain $\D$.
-The statement is clear since the arithmetic operations in the domain $\D[t]$ are using $(d+1)^{c}$ operations in the domain $\D[t']$ using the complexity analysis of \cite[Algorithm 8.22 (Extended Signed Subresultant)]{BPRbook2} and \cite[Algorithm 10.13 (Sign Determination)]{BPRbook2}. \end{proof}
+If $m>1$, let $t=(t',u)$, and we suppose by induction hypothesis that the complexity of arithmetic operations including pseudo-inversion in $\D[t']$ is $(d+1)^{c(m-1)}$ arithmetic operations in the ordered domain $\D$.
+The claim is clear since the arithmetic operations in the domain $\D[t]$ are using $(d+1)^{c}$ operations in the domain $\D[t']$ using the complexity analysis of \cite[Algorithm 8.22 (Extended Signed Subresultant)]{BPRbook2} and \cite[Algorithm 10.13 (Sign Determination)]{BPRbook2}. \end{proof}

-We can now give the description of Algorithm \ref{alg:blocklimits} (Limit of a Bounded Point).
+We can now give the description of Algorithm \ref{alg:blocklimits} (Limit of a Bounded Point). \\